-Kenny G Hong Kong visit out of tune
+Kenny G visit to Hong Kong protest out of tune in China

 Hong Kong — Smooth jazz star Kenny G stopped in at Hong Kong’s pro-democracy protests on Wednesday, but his visit was out of tune with Chinese authorities, who have warned about meddling by foreign forces.